samarium-lang/Samarium/docs/05tables.md

 Tables can be merged together with the addition operator `+`.
 The values of the table to the right of the operator take priority when both tables share keys.

+Items can be removed from a table by key using the subtraction operator `-`.

 ## Table Comprehension

 Tables can be created using table comprehension, using a similar syntax to [array comprehensions](04arrays.md#array-comprehension):